Runik-3/core/README.md

 Runik leverages the crowd-sourced info of fan wikis to generate custom e-reader dictionaries, extending the volcabulary of your e-reader to include fictional references.

+## Installation

+Binaries for Linux, macOS, and Windows can be found on the [releases page](https://github.com/Runik-3/core/releases).

+## For developers

+### Quick start

+1. Clone the project
+2. Run the app in dev mode
+    ```
+    wails dev
+    ```
+3. Build for your target OS
+    ```
+    wails build
+    ```

+Note: To build a flatpak for linux use the `make build-linux` command

+### Dependencies

+You'll need the following software installed on your system before being able to build and run runik.

+- Wails CLI (install the version specified in go.mod)
+- Go
+- Nodejs + npm
+- A C compiler

 ## Limitations

 Runik is in early development and is bound to contain bugs.
 Feel free to report any [issues](https://github.com/Runik-3/core/issues) you encounter.